ttnmapper/documentation/integration/helium.md

 ## Experiments

-### When should I use an "experiment" to map my coverage
+### When should I use an "experiment" to map my coverage?

 An experiment is a way to keep unrealistic coverage measurements away from the main map.
 Experiments should be used when testing new hardware or coverage is mapped from aeroplanes, balloons or any similar unrealistic altitudes.